basic old dough sourdough

 My recent sourdough story

-The next attempt used a different brand of flour.
-The next was a rye sour.
+The one after that was a rye sour.
 Nothing worked.

 Sourdough epiphany